Yemen SIG

 Workplan

-Outcome: As a partner of the National Reconciliation Movement, provide Yemen-specific expertise for political advocacy work.
-Support public health activities in Yemen through obtaining backing from NRM.
+Outcome: As a partner of the National Peace Movement, provide Yemen-specific expertise for political advocacy work.

 Target date: Develop a project proposal on reintroducing PHC in 3 of Taiz districts